 With her talent for introducing tasty twists on popular classics, Rachel Khoo has delivered yet another delicious spin, this time on the classic churros.
 Churros are traditionally served at breakfast alongside a rich hot chocolate but, in countries like Australia and the US, they are more commonly found as hot snacks rolled in cinnamon and sugar, and dipped in a chocolate sauce.
 These Potato Churros with Red Pepper Sauce comes from Rachel Khoo’s

 I used to wonder if my disinclination to play Lego with my son for more than 5 minutes made me a bad mother.
 I’m sure it must be fun as a child to build tall Lego towers, knock them down, and start over again.
 And again.
 And again.
 But any feelings of guilt dissipate when I am doing something together with my son which we both enjoy, which gives weight to the argument

 I know all too well that planning meals ahead of time, doing the grocery shopping in bulk, and even cooking in advance, are the easiest paths to a stress-free suppertime, but being organised often takes time and time is a scarce commodity when there is a toddler and newborn in the equation.
 And so I often find myself at the supermarket without a clue as to what to cook for dinner, except that

+“Why another recipe for chocolate cake?”, you might ask.
 For nearly a decade now, I thought I had found THE chocolate cake recipe, namely Nigella Lawson’s Old-Fashioned Chocolate Cake, which has been my faithful go-to chocolate cake recipe for every occasion from birthday parties to moments where I simply felt that chocolate cake was the answer (like on Friday nights when I like to be slumped on the sofa watching back-to-back episodes of

 It’s been a long while since I’ve done a spot of baking.
 Oddly enough, this period of kitchen absenteeism has seen me eating more cakes and sweets than ever before, thanks to the local pâtisserie shop down the road.
 I’m pretty sure I have become their best customer since the birth of our baby girl; once a place where I would shop mainly for our daily bread, I now also add croissants, brioches

 I have a soft spot for jellies and make them more often than my husband would like.
 In fact, he only recently confessed that he was not so fond of this wibbly wobbly dessert.
 In his family, they often make fun of British desserts and I recall someone once receiving a packet of jelly crystals at Christmas as a joke.
 I didn’t get the joke, of course, and the jelly crystals looked far

 As a mother of an 8-week old baby and a 2 year old toddler, there is very little time for cooking at the moment.
 Actually, between the feeding, back-to-back nappy changes and pukey laundry, there is very little time to do anything else.
 To date, we’ve been unapologetically living off take-away most evenings, interspersed with some simple home-cooked pasta dishes here and there to break the monotony.
 Online shopping has been a godsend,

 I first discovered pickled chillies at my local Chinese restaurant here in Zurich.
 Yes, Zurich.
 Despite having grown up in Australia where south-east Asian food abounds, and despite my countless trips to Asia since I was a wee tot, I only came across this delightful condiment during what would be the first of many stir-fries that I like to indulge in frequently at my local because I’m rather terrible at making stir-fries at

 On a recent girls’ night out, perhaps my first in over 2 years, I had the misfortune of ordering fish and chips for dinner at a joint more well-known for its hamburgers.
 My fish looked unrecognisable in its thick and over-cooked batter; a pierce with a knife revealed mostly air pockets inside and an unappetising oil leak.
 The French fries were cooked well beyond golden and limping with oil, not to mention smelling

 I have always wanted to make a Galette des Rois for the Epiphany and finally plucked up the courage today.
 In France, it is a cake which is traditionally eaten on 6 January, although some shops and bakeries make the most of this event by selling them up to a few months before the big date.
 But like any seasonal treat, such as the Yule Log or Hot Cross Buns, the window for

+Merry Christmas everyone!
 It is a rare occasion for us to celebrate Christmas in Zurich, a rather welcome change as it has given me the opportunity to cook on Christmas Day, something which might prompt fear and dread in most people but has instead filled me with glee as the Christmas season started to approach.

 I am rather surprised that it has taken me this long to try this popular recipe from Rachel Khoo.
 In my defence, I already had a madeleine recipe to which I have been faithful to for many years, plus I felt that Rachel’s recipe was a bit fiddly for me.
 And with a tiny tot distracting me whenever I am in the kitchen, I didn’t think I was safe around multi-step recipes.

 You may have noticed my sporadic presence online over this summer and I think I must, unfortunately, now call an end to what was nicknamed a “summer break” but was more a sofa-slumped summer due to the soggy weather which prevailed.
 I kept waiting for the hot summer sun to beckon me into one of my new summer dresses but, much to my husband’s dismay when he saw the credit card bill, they

 I love a simple cinnamon tea cake at afternoon tea but, the truth is, I love it even more at breakfast.
 The combination of vanilla cake topped with a generous sprinkling of sugar and cinnamon reminds me of eating a donut, especially when the cake is still warm from the oven.
 While eating cake (or donuts) for breakfast, is not something the doctor would recommend, there’s something about this cake’s simplicity and plainness

 The constant deluge of rain this summer has led to flooding in many parts of Switzerland, including our own balcony.
 The window boxes which comprise my little kitchen garden have been flooded from the non-stop rain and most of my plants look somewhat miserable from having their feet wet for far too long.
 Perhaps the only solace in having a wet summer is being able to use the oven like I would in winter.